 Built in 1812 by Gheorghe Maldarescu, foundations are scaffolded by a set of pillars and solid wood beams.
 In the halls of the first floor, there is a large collection of wood stove.
 An exhibition is also significant, having antique objects.

-We had the chance to have a guided tour in Romanian, but it is not always the case.
+I had the chance to have a guided tour in Romanian, but it is not always the case.
 It was forbidden to take photos of the interior.